microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 ## Step 1: Apply Filters to Narrow Your Selection

-1. In your Codespace, locate the **AI Toolkit** extension icon in the left sidebar
+1. In your codespace, locate the **AI Toolkit** extension icon in the left sidebar
 2. Click on the AI Toolkit icon to open the extension panel
 3. Click on **Model Catalog** to browse available models